-Was General Motors being hunted by the revenge of the Electric car? (movie: who killed the electric card?).
+Is General Motors being haunted by the revenge of the electric car? (movie: who killed the electric car?).
 In 1996, electric cars began to appear on roads all over California.
-They were quite and fast, produced no exhaust, and ran without gasoline.
+They were quiet and fast, produced no exhaust, and ran without gasoline.
 Ten years latter, these futuristic cars were almost entirely gone.
 What happened?
-Why should we be haunted by the ghost of the eclectic car?
-And, who killed the eclectic car?
+Why should we be haunted by the ghost of the electric car?
+And, who killed the electric car?

 The movie deals with the history of the electric car, its development and commercialization, mostly focusing on the General Motors EV1, which was made available for lease in Southern California, after the California Air Resources Board passed the ZEV mandate in 1990, as well as the implications of the events depicted for air pollution, environmentalism, Middle East politics, and global warming.

-The film details the California Air Resources Board’s reversal of the mandate after suits from automobile manufacturers, the oil industry, and the George W. Bush administration.
-It points out that Bush’s chief influences, Dick Cheney, Condoleezza Rice, and Andrew Card, are all former executives and board members of oil and auto companies.
-They were eliminated from the GM Line in 1999.
+The film details the California Air Resources Board’s reversal of the mandate after lawsuits from automobile manufacturers, the oil industry, and the George W. Bush administration.
+It points out that Bush’s chief influencers, Dick Cheney, Condoleezza Rice, and Andrew Card, are all former executives and board members of oil and auto companies.
+Therefor, the EV1 was eliminated from the GM Line in 1999.

-A few were disabled and given to museums and universities, but almost all were found to have been crushed; GM never responded to the EV drivers’ offer to pay the residual lease value ($1.8 million was offered for the remaining 78 cars in Burbank before they were crushed).
-Several activists are shown being arrested in the protest that attempted to block the GM car carriers taking the remaining EV1s off to be crushed.
+A few EV1s were disabled and given to museums and universities, but almost all were found to have been crushed; GM never responded to the EV drivers’ offer to pay the residual lease value ($1.8 million was offered for the remaining 78 cars in Burbank before they were taken back and crushed).
+In California, several activists were arrested during the protests who were attempting to block the GM car carriers taking the remaining EV1s off to be crushed.

 The film also showed the failed attempts by electric car enthusiasts trying to combat the cancellation of EV1 and the surviving vehicles.
 Towards the end of the film, a deactivated EV1 car #99 was found in the garage of Petersen Automotive Museum, with its former owner invited for a visit.

-Celebrities protested about the destruction of the electric car.
+Celebrities who protested the destruction of the electric car.